Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-Task Analysis and Complexity Assessment
+Data Batch Analysis and Complexity Assessment¶

-def _task_analysis_node(self, state: AdvancedWorkflowState) -> AdvancedWorkflowState:
+def _data_batch_analysis_node(self, state: AdvancedWorkflowState) -> AdvancedWorkflowState:

-resource_availability = self._assess_resource_availability()
+resource_availability = self._assess_cluster_resource_availability()

-Workflow Mode Selection Logic
+Workflow Mode Selection Logic¶

 # Determine optimal workflow mode based on analysis

-if task_complexity["complexity_score"] > 0.8 and resource_availability["cpu"] > 0.7:
+if batch_complexity["complexity_score"] > 0.8 and resource_availability["cluster_cpu"] > 0.7:

 workflow_mode = "parallel"

-max_branches = min(5, resource_availability["max_concurrent"])
+max_branches = min(5, resource_availability["max_concurrent_workers"])

-elif task_complexity["interdependency_score"] > 0.6:
+elif batch_complexity["data_dependency_score"] > 0.6:

 workflow_mode = "sequential"